Variations on Ramsey numbers and minimum numbers of monochromatic triangles in line $2$-colorings of configurations

 The following is Ramsey's theorem.
 We used the version from \cite{do2019party}:

-\begin{thm} For every pair of positive integers $m$ and $n$, the value of $R(m,n)$ is finite.
-In other words, there is a positive integer $N$ such that if the edges of $K_{N}$ are coloured red or blue, then there exists a red $K_{m}$ or a blue $K_{n}$. \end{thm}
+\begin{thm} For every pair of positive integers $m$ and $n$, the value of $r(K_m,K_n)$ is finite.
+In other words, there is a positive integer $N$ such that if the edges of $K_{N}$ are coloured red or blue, then there exists a red subgraph isomorphic to $K_{m}$ or a blue subgraph isomorphic to $K_{n}$. \end{thm}

-We now give a Lemma that we will use in our new results:
+We now give a Lemma possible due to \cite{kery} that we will use in our new results: